Best SSDs for Remote Workers: Speed and Reliability in 2026

 Pros

-• IP65 rating means it survives rain, spills, and dusty environments without concern
+• IP65 rating survives rain, spills, and dusty environments without concern

-• 2,000 MB/s read and write speeds match the Samsung T9 at this price point
+• 2,000 MB/s read and write speeds match the Samsung T9 at this capacity

 • 2-meter drop resistance provides real-world protection during daily transport

-• Works as backup storage, project drive, and OS boot drive for remote workers using multiple machines
+• Works as backup storage, project drive, and OS boot drive across different machines

 Cons